 Last year, 574 Comfort Quilts were distributed, which includes quilts created by their friendship group, From the Heart, whose members contribute to the guild's count for quilts which they donate to the Shriner's Hospital.

 In addition to the quilts made for children, guild members create bereavement quilts, which are given to family members who have lost a loved one.
 They have also given their quilts to clients of the Family Life Pregnancy Center, victims of the mudslide and recent fires and clients of the Senior Center.

 Said Dubie, “We try to keep as many local as we can.
 Anybody who has a child who is in distress, we try to make sure they get something.”

 The Stallion Springs Police Department also carried two quilts in the trunks of patrol cars for a while, and officers would give them to children who had to be removed from homes.

 Said Flint, “We are going to try to continue our efforts each year.
 It’s pretty important, and we do as much as we can.”

 New members are always welcome to join monthly meetings, and beginners are welcome as well as the quilters are always willing to show you the ropes.

-Comfort Quilts meets normally on the first Monday of each month at 9 a.m. at the Bear Valley Springs Community Church, located at 21680 Plateau Drive in Stallion Springs.
+The Tehachapi Mountain Quilt Guild meets normally on the first Monday of each month at 9 a.m. at the Bear Valley Springs Church Hall, located at 26180 Plateau Way in Bear Valley Springs.
+Comfort Quilts meets the third Monday of the month at Stallion Springs Community Church, 18151 St. Andrews Drive in Stallion Springs.